 A few weeks ago I wrote about Ziggy, our one-year-old French Bulldog, taking part in a campaign for Pets at Home.
 If you can’t remember the campaign or would like to read about it, you can find it here.
 As part of the campaign, we saw a nutritionist at our local Pets at Home store.
 She asked us lots of questions about Ziggy and his current diet. she asked us if we had any issues or concerns about him.
 We said we didn’t other than he had a “lovely” habit of passing wind often which could be quite smelly at times.
 She suggested a food that would help with Ziggy’s problem.
 We were then asked to feed him the food for a month to see if there were any improvements.

 Below you can see how he got on each week of the campaign.

-For the first week of the campaign I gradually changed Ziggy’s food.
-It is recommend that when you change your dogs diet that you do so gradually so that they don’t end up with an upset stomach – it’s not very nice for them and it’s really not nice being the person who cleans up after them.
+For the first week of the campaign, I gradually changed Ziggy’s food.
+It is recommended that when you change your dog’s diet that you do so gradually so that they don’t end up with an upset stomach – it’s not very nice for them and it’s really not nice being the person who cleans up after them.
 Each day we added a little more of the new food – in our case this was the Wainwright’s Turkey and Rice for adult dogs aged 1 – 7 years old.
-By the end of the first week Ziggy’s food was 100% the new food and we had no instances of an upset stomach.
+By the end of the first week, Ziggy’s food was 100% the new food and we had no instances of an upset stomach.

 Overall we saw some improvement with Ziggy.
 We were lucky in that we only had one problem to sort as the food he had previously been on agreed with him to a certain extent.
 If you have any concerns about the food your pet is eating you can book a consultation at your local store too.
 They will recommend a food for your dog and if after you have tried the food you don’t see a difference they will give you your money back.